Nordic Folkboat: Design

+In 1941, while most of Europe was immersed in the Second World War, Sweden was neutral.
+The Scandinavian Yacht Racing Union (SYRU; now Nordic Sailing Federation) decided to hold a competition to choose a design for a new small seafaring keelboat, with the support of Swedish shipping magnate Sven Salén.

+Salén brought the question to a meeting of SYRU in the autumn of 1940, with plans further developed in Stockholm in spring 1941.
+Niels Benzon, Gunnar Stenbäck, Salén, Bertil Bothén, Tore Holm, Knud Reimers, Jac M. Iversen, Karl Ljungberg, and Tord Sundén were among the participants in this meeting that proposed the specifications to 18–20 m2 of sail area, a waterline length of around 6 metres and displacement of 1500–2000 kg.
+SYRU launched the design competition in early 1941 with designs to be handed in by 15 May 1941.

+Salén promoted the competition and it attracted 58 designs.
+The judges could not decide on a winner, instead naming six boats as all having some good attributes.
+As a young naval architect, Sundén was tasked by Salén with taking the best features of each design and drawing plans for a new boat that incorporated them all in the new design.
+The plans were published without a designer credited.
+Construction of the first boat was commenced at Arendals yard in Gothenburg in October 1941 and was launched the next spring, on 23 April 1942.

+Sundén later claimed the design as his own, but the committee disagreed on that point.
+Until the time of his death at age 90 in 1999, Sundén was still trying to establish his claim to the credit and the royalties for the design and the matter has never been fully resolved.

 Production

 The design has been built by a number of different builders since the first were built in 1942 using wooden clinker construction.

 By the mid 1970s, timber costs and competition from modern fibreglass boats meant that the folkboat sales were dwindling.
 Fibreglass versions of the traditional timber folkboat were created by Erik Andreasen and Sven Svendsen.
 They were molded to the exact dimensions and contours of the traditional clinker hull as well as having the same weight and weight distribution.
 By 2001, more than 950 glass reinforced plastic (GRP) folkboats had been built.

-In the mid-2000s it was being built by Folkebådcentralen A/S of Denmark, but that company seems to be no longer in business.
+In the mid-2000s it was being built by Folkebådcentralen of Denmark, but that company seems to be no longer in business.
 Today the boat is built by Haubold Yachting in Germany.